 We are also collaborating with the University of Michigan to evaluate GMI-1271 as a potential new class of anticoagulant to treat persons at risk for venous thromboembolic disease, a serious blood-clotting disorder.
 The University of Michigan began dosing healthy volunteers in a Phase 1 clinical trial of GMI-1271 in December 2014.
 The Phase 1 clinical trial is a randomized, partially blinded, active placebo-controlled trial for which we completed initial enrollment in October 2015.
 The trial design has subsequently been amended to include a multiple ascending dose portion, which was fully enrolled as of March 2016 and all subjects have completed dosing.
 As a follow-up to the multiple ascending dose study, the University of Michigan is launching a Phase 1/2 study to evaluate the safety, tolerability and efficacy of GMI-1271 in patients with calf-level deep vein thrombosis.
-This study is targeted to begin in the second quarter of 2016 and complete enrollment in the fourth quarter of 2016.
+This study began in the third quarter of 2016 and is expected to complete enrollment in the fourth quarter of 2016.

 We are also developing a pipeline of other preclinical drug candidates based on our expertise in carbohydrate chemistry.
-We have designed a family of small molecule drug candidates that simultaneously inhibit both E-selectin and CXCR4, a chemokine receptor.
+We have designed a family of small molecule drug candidates that simultaneously inhibit both E-selectin and CXCR4.
+We have selected one of these compounds, GMI-1359, to be developed further as part of an IND-enabling nonclinical program.
 Since E-selectin and CXCR4 are both adhesion molecules that keep cancer cells in the bone marrow, we believe that targeting both E-selectin and CXCR4 with a single compound could improve efficacy in the treatment of cancers that affect the bone marrow such as AML and MM, as compared to targeting CXCR4 alone.
-We are currently evaluating one of these compounds, GMI-1359, for clinical development and anticipate filing an IND in the third quarter of 2016.
+GMI-1359 is currently undergoing testing in preclinical models from which we intend to select a target clinical indication, likely in oncology.
+In December 2015 at the annual meeting of the American Society of Hematology, we presented preclinical data suggesting that GMI-1359 may enhance the ability of chemotherapy to target and improve survival rates in patients with a high-risk form of mutated AML.
+In June 2016, we submitted an Investigational New Drug application, or IND, for GMI-1359.
+We plan to initiate a Phase 1 single-dose escalation trial of GMI-1359 in healthy volunteers in the third quarter of 2016.